 Astrology is the study of the connection between celestial activity phenomena and earthly events.
 The word Astrology comes from the Greek astrologia, which means ‘telling of the stars’.

 How can the stars actually ‘tell’ us something I hear you ask?

-Well, stars don’t tell us anything specific, but the cyclical movement of planets in the sky and the distances between them, can be interpreted using the symbolic language that has developed over years of astrological study.
-It can tell us about time and space and even our characters, because we can interpret the different energies corresponding with the celestial bodies and the symbolic meaning of the cosmic activity from our point of view.
+Well, stars don’t tell us anything specific, but the cyclical movement of planets in the sky, can be interpreted using the symbolic language that has developed over years of astrological study.
+It allows us to pursue the meaning of the cosmic activity from our point of view.